railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 	If its type is either Stockable Product or Consumable, Open ERP will make a request for it to be sent for packing.
-	If the product's type is Service Open ERP's scheduler will create a task in the project management system,
+	If the product's type is Service, Open ERP's scheduler will create a task in the project management system,
 	or create a subcontract purchase order if the product's Procure Method is Make to Order.